wp-plugins/geekshed-embed/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Height is not an on/off option.

 = 2.0 =
 * Added options page
-* Shortcode no longer needed to display the chat box (but still included for backwards compatability), provided that a page is specified in the options.
+* Shortcode no longer needed (but still included for backwards compatability), provided that a page is specified in the options.
 * In addition to old shortcode, a new one is included that will use the options from the database
 * Added user list, userbadge shortcodes
 * Fixed error in embed code